anoma/nspec/docs/architecture-1/abstractions/resource-old.md

 ### Suffix
 The Suffix must be a nonce within the scope determined by a Prefix, to uniquely identify each resource.

+!!! todo

-> TODO: What exactly should the suffix be?
+     What exactly should the suffix be?
 Should it always be a the output of a cryptographic hash function, or just a bytestring of equivalent size?
 Should it be only one Hash size wide, or potentially a list as well?

 ### Quantity
 Resources carry an integer Quantity.
 Resources with quantity > 1 can be split into an arbitrary amount of Resources of the same Type with Quantity of at least = 1.
 The splitting of Resources happens via `ptx`s using Ephemeral Resources as a dummy input.